Writing in childhood: The role of parents and caregivers

 The role of parents and caregivers in supporting children's early writing development is critical, as their involvement in literacy practices shapes how children understand and develop writing skills.
 Research emphasizes the value of these interactions.
 Neuman and Roskos point out that literacy-enriched play settings or homes where caregivers read and engage in writing-related activities help children understand the functions of writing.
-These environments help children grasp an understanding of how writing works in the world around them, such as using labels or writing messages.
+These environments support children in understanding how writing works in the world around them, such as using labels or writing messages.
 Additionally, Rand and Morrow argue that play experiences contribute significantly to early literacy by allowing children to engage in pretend writing and storytelling, which in turn helps them understand the structures and functions of narrative writing.

 Galda, Pellegrini and Cox emphasize the importance of everyday adult interactions in promoting children's emergent literacy.
 Their longitudinal study found that when parents read aloud and discuss stories with children, they expose them to vocabulary, storytelling techniques, and organizational strategies needed for writing.
 Through activities like retelling stories, children learn to put events in order which is an important skill for understanding and writing narratives.
 According to Brown, this ability to understand and create clear stories is closely linked to the language experiences children have with adults, especially when they retell or organize events from daily life.
 In this context, parents serve as guides to help children develop the organizational skills needed to write well.
+Early literacy research has also shown that literacy develops as a continuous process through the child's participation in meaningful social interaction which includes communication, conversation, reading and writing rather than beginning only when formal schooling starts.
+Such experiences and practices help prepare children for the transition to formal schooling by developing skills that build a foundation to support later reading and writing achievements.

 Alber-Morgan discusses how feedback from adults plays a huge role in children's writing development.
 By providing positive reinforcement and constructive suggestions, caregivers help children refine their skills, improving both their confidence and their writing abilities.
 These types of feedback, along with a caring and nurturing home environment, allow children to develop their writing in meaningful and supportive ways.
 By engaging in activities like reading, storytelling, and providing feedback, parents and caregivers create a literacy-rich environment that supports early writing development.
 Through these interactions, children not only learn the how of writing but also develop a deep understanding of its purpose and structure, laying the foundation for future academic and creative writing.